metafacture/metafacture-tutorial/01_Getting_Metafacture.md

-## Day 1: Whats Metafacture?
+## Lesson 1: Whats Metafacture?
 And where do I get it?

 ![Logo](https://metafacture.org/img/metafacture.png)
 Metafacture is a data processing toolkit maintained by hbz and initially developed by DNB.